Abhi1264/rhf-sync-url/README.md

 - 🔧 **Flexible**: Supports complex values (objects, arrays) via JSON serialization
 - 🔒 **Secure**: Prototype pollution protection and safe JSON parsing
 - ⚠️ **URL Length Protection**: Configurable maximum URL length with warnings

+## ⚠️ Security Warning

+**This package is designed for non-sensitive form data only.**

+**DO NOT use this package for forms containing:**

+- Passwords or authentication credentials
+- Personal Identifiable Information (PII) - SSN, credit card numbers, etc.
+- Financial information
+- Medical records
+- API keys or tokens
+- Any sensitive data subject to privacy regulations

+**URLs are visible in:**

+- Browser history
+- Server logs
+- Referrer headers (when navigating to external sites)
+- Browser address bar
+- Shared links
+- Browser extensions
+- Network monitoring tools

+**Always use the `excludeFields` option to prevent sensitive fields from being synced to URLs.**

 ## Installation